isaacg1/isaacg1.github.io/_posts/2023-06-01-torah-on-being-gay.md

 and we must be careful to not make assumptions about what certain words mean.
-I decided to use a translation based on the Jewish tradition, rather than the Christian tradition, as I think it is more closely tracks the underlying Hebrew.
+I decided to use a translation based on the Jewish tradition, rather than the Christian tradition, as I think it more closely tracks the underlying Hebrew.
 I will seek to illuminate the context in which these two passages occur, as well as discuss the specific word-choices made, in order to better understand what the text means.